Magdalena Abakanowicz. Abakan Orange, 1971. Sisal. Jankilevitsch Collection. Photo: Marcin Koniak/Desa Unicum, Courtesy of National Museum Poznań

 In 1965, Abakanowicz started to teach tapestry and textile art at the State Graduate School of Art at Poznań University.
 Even though she acquired a devoted following of students who flocked to her classes from all over the world, she resisted having her creations categorized as textiles or even anything one-dimensional.
 Moving beyond the two-dimensional Abakans textile hangings—some of which were exhibited at New York’s MoMA and in Chicago in the early 1970s—she started exploring tridimensional, “winged” structures and grew more and more interested in sculpture, or at least in the architectural aspects of fibrous art.

-Magdalena Abakanowicz at State Graduate School of Art at Poznań University (mid-1960s).
+Magdalena Abakanowicz at State School of Decorative Arts at Poznań University, mid-1960s.
 Photo: Jerzy Nowakowski, Collection of Poznań Art University, Courtesy of National Museum Poznań

 Abakanowicz’s artistic transition is well documented and honored by a current exhibition at the Artistic University of Poznań.
 That art school has just been named after Abakanowicz (who spent 25 years teaching there), and to celebrate this event, the National Museum in Poznań has mounted an outstanding show of some of her most famous and seminal works.
 The exhibition’s title is a quote from the artist: “We are fibrous structures.”
 Her early Abakans are definitely that—fibers that evoke the viscosity and texture of human tissues: